2itcn/smartos-docker/README.md

   }
 }
 ```
+- if the image is not pulled before `run`, will auto pull image first

 ### Example 7: create a docker container from a payload file. skip the payload file replace.
 ```